 We describe in this section the basic principles of the Linear time Closed itemset Miner (LCM) algorithm.
-Our explanations are based on version 2 of this algorithm, described in [5].
-The main characteristic of this algorithm is to have a linear complexity in the number of closed frequent itemsets to find (proved in [13]).
+Our explanations are based on version 2 of this algorithm, described in [UKA04].
+The main characteristic of this algorithm is to have a linear complexity in the number of closed frequent itemsets to find (this is proved in [UAUA04]).
 This distinguishes LCM from all other closed frequent itemset mining algorithms, and allowed it to win the challenge organized in FIMI'2004.